Houloude9IOfficial/RemiAI/TOADD.md

 <!-- allow resizing the session files panel. -->

-when there're too many tool calls in a row make them all into a group instead, not multiple calls/group of calls.
-But only for calls in a row without text in between.

 file attaching from allowed dirs shows only top folders, but on open, it doesnt show any content inside, whether files or folders.
 Fix this.

 File manager editor is bad, not theme friendly, and on paste of text, it pastes all as one line getting outside the container, no formatting & more.
 Fix this.